amazon-connect/amazon-connect-salesforce-cti/docs/lightning/02-installation/05-upgrading-from-an-earlier-version.md

 Verify the information you used to create the lambdas.
 For a refresher, this would be the information you found as part of [Prerequisite Configuration and Data Collection](/docs/lightning/installation/04-salesforce-lambdas-manual-setup/#prerequisite-configuration-and-data-collection), [Finding your salesforce version](/docs/lightning/installation/04-salesforce-lambdas-manual-setup/#check-your-salesforce-api-version), and [Gather Amazon Connect Information](/docs/lightning/installation/04-salesforce-lambdas-manual-setup/#gather-amazon-connect-information).

+While you are reviewing the parameters, check that **SalesforceExecuteAWSServiceUser** names the IAM user behind your `ExecuteAwsService` Named Credential.
+If it is blank, supply that user name on the new stack — see [Appendix H: Restricting Access to sfExecuteAWSService](/docs/lightning/appendices/appendix-h-restricting-sfexecuteawsservice/01-restricting-sfexecuteawsservice).

 Once you have verified and gathered all of the information, you will install the salesforce lambda package.
 Instructions on how to install the lambda package [can be found here](/docs/lightning/installation/04-salesforce-lambdas-manual-setup/#install-the-amazon-connect-salesforce-lambda-package), and instructions on testing the lambda package after installation [can be found here](/docs/lightning/installation/04-salesforce-lambdas-manual-setup/#test-the-core-functionality)

 ### Removing the Previous Lambda Package